Pike nose: History

 French AMX-50 Surbaissé heavy tank prototype at Musée des Blindés, featuring a cast pike nose.

 In the post-war western world, the pike nose saw use on several tank projects.
 Most designs featured a welded pike nose like the Soviet IS-3 design, such as the French Lorraine 40t medium tank project and AMX-50 heavy tank project, the Swedish EMIL/KRV heavy tank project and the early British FV4201 Chieftain project.
 The Americans, however, favoured cast hull designs and introduced cast pike noses with the advent of the M48 Patton medium tank and M103 heavy tank.
 This design was soon picked up by the French and British, leading to cast noses for their ongoing tank projects, the French producing the AMX-50 Surbaissé variant with a proper cast pike nose and the British changing the final FV4201 Chieftain design to feature something similar to a cast pike nose, although flattened in the center.

 Due to improved penetration performance against angular armour from modern anti-tank ammunition, however, the pike nose solution soon fell into obsolescence for heavy armour.
 The pike nose remains relevant for lightly armoured vehicle that need protection against small arms.
-A shallow pike nose was featured on the Swedish pansarbandvagn 302 (pbv 302) infantry fighting vehicle of the 1960s and a subtle pike nose was featured on the Swedish infanterikanonvagn 91 (ikv 91) light assault gun of the 1970s.
+A shallow pike nose was featured on the Swedish pbv 302 infantry fighting vehicle of the 1960s and a subtle pike nose was featured on the Swedish ikv 91 light assault gun of the 1970s.